Battle of Cloyd's Mountain: Grant's plan

 In 1860, there was more railroad track in the United States than all other countries combined.
 The American Civil War became the world's first war where railroads played an important part.
 While the Union states had much of the railroad milage, the Confederate States still had more mileage than any other country.
 Railroads carried troops, food, supplies, and raw materials.

 Grant ordered Major General Franz Sigel to advance south in the Shenandoah Valley to Staunton, Virginia.
 The Virginia Central Railroad ran through Staunton and connected with Richmond.
 Sigel began his part of the plan on April 29, and he departed from Martinsburg, West Virginia.
 Grant ordered Brigadier General George Crook to attack the Virginia & Tennessee Railroad, including its bridge over the New River.
 From there, Crook would form a junction with Sigel at Staunton and advance to Lynchburg.
 Crook began making preparations in Charleston, West Virginia.
 By the end of April his troops were assembled further south in Fayetteville, and they began moving toward their destination on May 3.

 Crook took an infantry division and began moving toward the Virginia & Tennessee Railroad's Dublin Depot.
 He sent a smaller 2,500-man cavalry force, commanded by Brigadier General William W. Averell, to attack further west from Crook's destination.
-Averell's goal was to disable a salt works located in a town called Saltville.
+Averell's goal was to disable a salt works located in the town of Saltville.
 After 1863, this salt works produced an estimated two thirds of the salt used by the Confederacy.
 A potential target for Averell was the Austin lead mine located south of Wytheville in Wythe County.
 The lead mine produced about one-third to one fourth of the lead consumed by the Confederacy.